 What can I do?

 Some people benefit from totally eliminating dairy products, fruits, wheat, corn, barley, peanuts, soy, processed foods, refined oils, caffeine, chocolates and alcohol.
-Increasing the intake of vegetables ensures availability of fibre as well as minerals such as calcium.
-Those with a tendency to constipation benefit from eating a high-fibre diet.
+Increasing the intake of vegetables ensures availability of fiber as well as minerals such as calcium.
+Those with a tendency to constipation benefit from eating a high-fiber diet.
 Drinking at least 6 – 8 glasses of clean water per day keeps you well-hydrated.
-Regular walking, swimming, techniques such as biofeedback, hypnosis or counselling, may help in alleviating stress.
+Regular walking, swimming, techniques such as biofeedback, hypnosis or counseling, may help in alleviating stress.

-It’s tempting to try self-medication but relying on over-the-counter remedies for relieving diarrhoea or constipation may do more harm than good.
+It’s tempting to try self-medication but relying on over-the-counter remedies for relieving diarrhea or constipation may do more harm than good.

 [1] Rome Foundation, a not for profit organisation that provides support for diagnosis and treatment of functional gastrointestinal disorders [FGIDs].